kyma-project/telemetry-manager/docs/contributor/arch/009-makefile-architecture.md

    - Running tests targets (e2e, integration, upgrade): replaced with direct calls of the ginkgo-cli.
 [The Development Documentation](../development.md) has also been updated accordingly.
 Junit xml reports have also been dropped in the process.
    - Test matchers are now executed only before running the `make test` target for Unit Tests.
 Thus, `test-matchers` target has been removed, and it's logic moved directly in the `test` target.
 The matchers test has also been removed from other test jobs (due to redundancy).
    - Gardener integration tests: a separate shell script has been created for it, encapsulating both `gardener-integration-test` and `run-tests-with-git-image` make targets.
-   - The `release` target logic was directly moved to the `release.sh` script, since that's the only place where this logic is needed.
+   - The `release` target logic was moved directly to the `release.sh` script, because that's the only place where this logic is needed.

 4. Update GitHub actions and scripts that are influenced by the changes.